cpiercedev/klipper_filament_scale/README.md

 ---

-- You will need to have 2 GPIO pins available for each filament scale.
+- You will need to have 2 GPIO pins available for each pair of filament scales.

 - Twisted wires are **required**.